top of page

 Lifetime Mortgages:

 With lifetime mortgages, if not paid each month interest can compound over time, increasing the amount owed.
-In contrast, RIO mortgages help you retain a fixed balance as long as you meet your payments.
+In contrast, RIO mortgages help you retain a fixed balance as long as you meet your monthly interest payments.

 Benefits of Retirement Interest Only Mortgages